rloterh/BookStore/README.md

-# BookStore - Category Filter (Microverse React Module)
+# BookStore - User Interface (Microverse React Module)

 ![Microverse](https://img.shields.io/badge/-Microverse-007bff?style=for-the-badge)

 ## Description
-This is the fourth milestone of the BookStore application.
-In this milestone, a functionality to be able to filter books in the table by category was implemented.
+This is the fifth milestone of the BookStore application.
+CSS styling was added to improve the User Interface.